-Follow these steps to add LAN-to-LAN Tunnel.
+Follow these steps to add a LAN-to-LAN Tunnel.

-- Step 1.
-Go to Firewall and VPN and choose Add new. - Step 2.
+Step 1.
+Go to Firewall and VPN and choose Add new.

+Step 2.
 Enter a Name for the new tunnel in the name field.
-The name can contain numbers (0-9) and upper and lower case letters (A-Z, a-z), and the special characters and .
-No other special characters and spaces are allowed. - Step 3.
-Specify your local network, or your side of the tunnel, for example 192.168.1.0/255.255.255.0, in the Local Net field. - Step 4.
+The name can contain numbers (0-9) and upper and lower case letters (A-Z, a-z), and the special characters - and .
+No other special characters and spaces are allowed.

+Step 3.
+Specify your local network, or your side of the tunnel, for example 192.168.1.0/255.255.255.0, in the Local Net field.

+Step 4.
 Choose authentication type, either PSK (Pre-shared Key) or Certificate-based.
-If you choose PSK make sure both firewalls use exactly the same PSK. - Step 5.
-As Tunnel Type choose LAN-to-LAN tunnel and specify the network behind the other DFL-200 as Remote Net also specify the external IP of the other DFL-200, this can be an IP or a DNS name.
+If you choose PSK, make sure both firewalls use exactly the same PSK.

+Step 5.
+For Tunnel Type, choose LAN-to-LAN tunnel and specify the network behind the other DFL-700 as Remote Net.
+Also specify the external IP of the other DFL-700, this can be an IP or a DNS name.

-Click the Apply button below to apply the change or click Cancel to discard changes.
+Click the Apply button below to apply the changes or click Cancel to discard changes.

-Repeat this on the firewall on the other site.
+Repeat these steps with the firewall on the other site.